Incorporating Heterophily into Graph Neural Networks for Graph Classification: IHGNN

-\textbf{Satisfying size-invariance:} To solve the problem of size-invariance, we use the size (say $m$) of the graph that has the largest number of nodes as the common size.
+\textbf{Satisfying size-invariance:} To solve the problem of size-invariance, we use the size (e.g., $m$) of the graph that has the largest number of nodes as the common size.
 For graphs whose sizes are less than $m$, we concatenate them with dummy nodes to make their sizes equal to $m$.
-The features of the dummy nodes are set to zero vectors so that they do not contribute in learning the associated parameters.
-After aligning the nodes from different graphs and making different graphs of the same size, the graph-level readout function is given as follows:
+The features of the dummy nodes are set to zero vectors so that they do not contribute to learning the associated parameters.
+After aligning the nodes from different graphs and making different graphs the same size, the graph-level readout function is given as follows: